Kristopher Reisz

 Kristopher Reisz (born February 7, 1979) is an American author known for his young adult novels.

 Early life

 Reisz grew up in Decatur, Alabama.
 He became interested in writing during high school.
 In college, he reported for the student newspaper and edited the literary magazine, later recalling, "I set out to learn anything anyone could possibly teach me about being a writer."
 Reisz worked as a paramedic and in a psychiatric hospital.

 Work

 Reisz published the short story "Special" in Cthulhu Sex Magazine in 2004, then his first novel Tripping to Somewhere in 2006.
 His second novel, Unleashed appeared in 2008, followed by the short story "Quiet Haunts" in Drops of Crimson online in 2009.

-In 2008 Reisz wrote in his blog that a new novel, The Drowned Forest, was in progress; in February 2010, he wrote that it was completed.

 In 2010, Reisz published an illustrated free e-book Quiet Haunts and Other Stories, including his two previously published (and two unpublished) short stories.

 Reception

 Reisz's writing has received recognition twice.
 In 2007, the New York Public Library chose Tripping to Somewhere as one of their "Books for the Teen Age."
 His second novel, Unleashed, was recognized by the Young Adult Library Services Association in its 2009 list of "Quick Picks for Reluctant Young Adult Readers."